LucasDelfino92/morrowindsharp/readme.md

 - Bugs and stability: includes all major bug fixes released for the game so far, with an emphasis on squashing the most noticeable bugs.
 - User interface: improved functionality and expanded hotkeys.
 - Visuals: vanilla-friendly high resolution upscaled textures, basic texture and mesh improvements, more immersive lighting.
 - Gameplay: basic quality of life improvements, leaving the core experience intact.
+My opinion is that Morrowind is not to be enjoyed because of its gameplay, so the best thing we can do is to accept it for what it is.
 - DLCs: reworked implementation, expansions delayed and rebalanced.

 This modlist is meant to address issues with the game, as well as perceived shortcomings.
 Because it is offered "as is", I won't be answering compatibility questions: the modlist is to be considered complete.
 For compatibility questions, the modlist includes instructions on the installation of **TES3View**.